rosestrauss1/School_District_Analysis/README.md

     - Scores by school size

-    The score by school size is impacted because
+    The score by school size was very slightly impacted in the medium sized school bracket, which indicates that because Thomas High School was a medium sized school the percent overall passing was a bit higher.

     - Scores by school type